Swapnilpatel01/Custom-GPT-Bot/README.md

 # Custom-GPT-Bot

-# Run using this command: streamlit run main.py
+run using this command: streamlit run main.py